 When a seller chooses only one estate agent to sell their property.

 A property that is occupied (lived in) only by the mortgage applicant(s) and their direct family.

-Legal expert handling all documentation for the sale or purchase of a property.
+Legal expert handling all documentation for selling or purchasing a property.

-If you buy a property in the UK over a certain price, you have to pay Stamp Duty Land Tax (SDLT).
+If you buy a property in the UK over a certain price, you must pay Stamp Duty Land Tax (SDLT).
 This is charged on all purchases of houses, flats and other land and buildings.

 Mortgage lender’s standard rate of interest, which may be increased or decreased periodically by the lender depending on prevailing economic conditions.